deeplearning4j/deeplearning4j-docs/docs/_v10-guide/parameter-server.md

 weight: 10
 ---

-# Distributed Training: Gradients Sharing
+## Distributed training with gradients sharing

-As of release 0.9.1 (or the 0.9.2-SNAPSHOT), DeepLearning4j supports distributed training in the Apache Spark environment and [Aeron](https://github.com/real-logic/Aeron) for high performance inter-node communication outside of Spark.
+DeepLearning4j supports distributed training in the Apache Spark environment and [Aeron](https://github.com/real-logic/Aeron) for high performance inter-node communication outside of Spark.
 The idea is relatively simple: individual workers calculate gradients on their DataSets.

 Before gradients are applied to the network weights, they are accumulated in an intermediate storage mechanism (one for each machine).
 After aggregation, updated values above some configurable threshold are propagated across the network as a sparse binary array.
 Values below the threshold are stored and added to future updates, hence they are not lost, but merely delayed in their communication.

 This thresholding approach reduces the network communication requirements by many orders of magnitude compared to a naive approach of sending the entire dense update, or parameter vector, while maintaining high accuracy.